 Amazon is a great place to buy from.
-You can buy from Amazon it’s self and also buy from sellers within the Amazon Marketplace.
+You can buy from Amazon itself and also buy from sellers within the Amazon Marketplace.
 You can check out this awesome Iron Man figure from the Infinite Series on Amazon below to see how it all looks and works.

 Selling via Amazon is a great way to move on unwanted action figures though there will be qualifiers to meet, don’t worry these are easy to overcome.

-I will tell you all about it when I write a How to start an action figure and collectables business, it’s coming soon.
+I will tell you all about it when I write a How to start an action figure and collectibles business, it’s coming soon.